2013 Austria 1 oz Silver Philharmonic BU

 - Guaranteed by the Austrian Mint.

-This stunning Silver bullion coin is loved around the world for its 1 oz metal content and classic, recognizable design.
+This stunning silver bullion coin is loved around the world for its 1 oz metal content and classic, recognizable design.
 Add the 2013 Silver Austrian Philharmonic to your cart today!

 Posted By:Old 13 Farms